mangeeriiksson/cybersecurity-lab/README.md

 - Scripting and automation

 ---

-#
-## Screenshots
+## 📸 Screenshots

-*(You can add images here, e.g. Proxmox dashboard, pfSense interfaces, Wazuh alerts, Suricata logs.)*
+*(You can add images here, e.g., Proxmox dashboard, pfSense interfaces, Wazuh alerts, Suricata logs)*

 ---

-## Contact
+## 📫 Contact

-If you want to know more about my lab environment or discuss cybersecurity projects:
+If you want to know more about this lab environment or discuss cybersecurity projects:

 - **LinkedIn:**
 - **Email:**

----